How to Become DevSecOps Engineer-DevSecOps Career Path

 DevSecOps engineer roles and responsibilities are various tasks, including:

-• Integrating security into the software development process.
+- Integrating security features in the software development life cycle.

 How to Become a DevSecOps Engineer?

-To become a DevSecOps engineer, you need to have a solid foundation in software development and security principles.
-You can start by obtaining a degree in computer science, information technology, or a related field.
-Relevant certifications such as Certified DevSecOps Professional CDP can also help demonstrate your security expertise.
+DevSecOps Engineers need a strong foundation in software development and security principles.
+Pursue a degree in computer science, information technology, or a related field to build essential knowledge.
+Additionally, earning certifications like the Certified DevSecOps Professional (CDP) demonstrates your security expertise to potential employers.

 Also read, Best DevSecOps Books